opentelekomcloud/python-otcextensions/doc/source/cli/load_balancer.rst

 The load_balancer client is the command-line interface (CLI) for the native Neutron/Octavia LoadBalancer service (load_balancer) API.

-For help on a specific `load balancer` command, enter:
+For help on a specific `loadbalancer` command, enter:

 .. code-block:: console

-   $ openstack load balancer help SUBCOMMAND
+   $ openstack loadbalancer help SUBCOMMAND

 .. _load_balancer: